kide-vm/kide/test/README.md

 # Testing

-Testing is off course great, and well practised in the ruby community.
-Good tests exists in the parts where functionality is clear: Parsing and binary generation.

-But it is difficult to write tests when you don't know what the functionality is.
-Also TDD does not really help as it assumes you know what you're doing.
+Tdd, Bdd , Xdd, whatever you call it, i have come to the point where it is a way not only to write software, but to think about software.
+Ie:
+- if it's not tested, we don't know it works
+- test first makes me think about the software from the outside. (good perspective)

 I used minitest as the framework, just because it is lighter and thus when the time comes to move to rubyx, less work.